- On-site & Online Workshops

 - Other Consulting

-Hands-on workshops are an energizing way to for teachers to experience, grasp, and practice new techniques and tasks.
+Hands-on workshops are an energizing way for teachers to experience, grasp, and practice new techniques and tasks.
 Departmental workshops also create a shared learning experience that colleagues can draw on long after the workshop.

 On-site workshops are customized based on correspondence with a representative of the department or district, allowing for highly targeted training.
 You can find more info on popular topics and creating a custom workshop here.